12 real estate agent tax deductions you shouldn’t miss

 4. Home office and utilities

-Your home office represents a valuable tax deduction for real estate agents, and it’s one many real estate agents miss.
-Here’s what makes a home office deductible:
+Your home office can be a valuable tax deduction for real estate agents, and it’s one many people miss.
+To qualify, your workspace must meet three basic IRS requirements:

-• It must be your dedicated business space (sorry, your kitchen table doesn’t count).
+• It must be a dedicated business space.

-• You need to use this space regularly for work.
+• You need to use it regularly for your work.

 • It should be your primary place of business.